-The exact project location for this will be decided closer to the time of the program where the need of a local project will be identified.
-Essentially, students will be placed at one local establishment that has expressed a great need for volunteers and request for help in renovation or restoration work.
+The exact project location for this will be decided closer to the time of the program where the need for a local project will be identified.
+Essentially, students will be placed at one local establishment that has expressed a great need for volunteers and request help in renovation or restoration work.
 This will ensure the impact we are making on the renovation project will be valuable and needed.
 A coordinator will be at hand to help you with your tasks.
 As a renovation volunteer, you will spend your time helping out with the required tasks that the project desires.
 For example, you may be busy mixing paint, digging holes, painting fences, assisting builders, scrubbing walls, moving blocks, decorating a room, whatever is required for your local community.
 Your placement is likely to be outside, so make sure to bring plenty of suncream, a water bottle, and old clothes too!

-This is a great project for that allows you to get hands-on within the community.
+This is a great project that allows you to get hands-on within the community.
 By the end of your time with us, you’ll be able to see exactly what you’ve contributed towards, whilst still making a difference in the community afternoon projects as well.

 Sea Turtle Conservation – You can protect and rehabilitate sea turtles whilst also helping at community development projects during your school expedition to Sri Lanka.
 Many species of turtles are under threat and at risk of becoming endangered, hence there is a great need for wildlife conservation efforts.
 Use your day volunteering with turtles to further raise awareness of plastic pollution, care for injured and disabled turtles and release freshly hatched babies back into the wild, safe from natural risks and local poachers.